7hannahadams7/dexcomMacDisplay/README.md

 # dexcomMacDisplay
-Below is the walkthrough to setup the project on your machine.
+Below is the walkthrough to setup the macOS Dexcom display on your machine.

 ## How to Install Python 3